-South Arkansas Community College accepts students in the following categories: Regular Admission, Transfer Admission, High School Student, and Unclassified Student.
+South Arkansas College accepts students in the following categories: Regular Admission, Transfer Admission, High School Student, and Unclassified Student.
 The application file must be completed within the student's first term of enrollment at South Arkansas Community College.
 Please refer to the Apply To SouthArk homepage for more information.

 - Make and appointment with your Advising Coach.